shuraim26/Github-Bangalore-List/README.md

 This project did not require any sort of Backend.

+First install the dependencies by running "npm install" in the root directory.
 To start the server, run "npm start" in the root directory.